mangapress/mangapress/readme.txt

 keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.

 == Upgrade Notice ==
+= 2.8.2 =
+   * Correcting Latest Comic template error when Latest Comic is used as front page.

 = 2.8.1.1 =
    * Correcting problem with undefined function error appearing when Latest Comic template in TwentyFourteen theme is used